-At the end of the 19th century, several market halls were constructed in Budapest.
+Several market halls were constructed in Budapest at the end of the 19th century.
 Many of them are still intact and in use, but the most famous is the Grand Market Hall located at Fövam square.
 The square is located at the end of the shopping street Váci utca, and you can also travel to the square using metro line 4 (green line).

 Many people look at the Grand Market Hall and believe that they are looking at a railway station or something like that.
-The resemblance is definitely there, but if you want to use the Hungarian railway system, you have to go somewhere else.
+The resemblance is definitely there, but if you want to use the Hungarian railway system, you must go elsewhere.

 The Grand Market Hall is a giant market in Budapest.
 As you enter the building, you will discover that the ground floor is mostly for shopping for groceries, vegetables, fruits, and meat.
 This is an authentic place for shopping, and even Hungarians love to buy for their daily needs here.
 Even though you do not plan to bring fruit, vegetables, and meat home, you should definitely spend some hours looking around here.
 If you want to buy Hungarian sausage and pepper, this is a great place to do so.